microsoft/aed-content-nasa-su20/Learn/IntrotoPython/introduction-installation/includes/9-create-jupyter-file.md

-# Creating a Jupyter Notebook File and Running a Simple Program
+# Exercise - Create a Jupyter Notebook File in Visual Studio Code and Run a Simple Program

 Now that we have installed everything that we need, we can create our own Jupyter Notebook file and begin coding.